CracktheDom/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Hint screenshot of docker ps command showing containers running](/assets/Screenshot_20230223_043705.png)

 - Ensure port 3000 & 4567 are unlocked/made public
-- Click on url associated woth port 3000 to view front end of Cruddur app
+- Click on url associated with port 3000 to view front end of Cruddur app

 ![Screenshot of frontend of Cruddur app running in browser](/assets/Screenshot_20230303_222141.png)